-Real estate investments are held through subsidiaries of the Fund, which include a private corporation, a trust and a limited partnership funded by a combination of equity and debt.
-The Fund is an investment entity, and as such does not consolidate the entities it controls.
+Real estate investments are held through subsidiaries of the Fund, which include private corporations, trusts, and limited partnerships funded by a combination of equity and debt.
+The Fund is an investment entity, and as such, does not consolidate the entities it controls.
 Instead, interests in subsidiaries are classified at fair value through profit and loss and measured at fair value.

-Notes to Financial Statements (Amounts expressed in thousands of Canadian dollars, except number of units)
+(Tabular amounts expressed in thousands of Canadian dollars, except for per unit amounts)

-2. Basis of presentation (continued):
+2. Basis of preparation (continued):